slott56/slott56.github.io/Pelican/content/blog/2008/05/2008_05_08-standard_software_defects_java_edition.rst

-:strong:`EIM`  - :strong:`BOD`.  :strong:`EIM`  is the Everything In Main defect.
-Generally, this is accompanied by the :strong:`BOD` (Bad Object Design) defect.
+**EIM**  - **BOD**.  **EIM**  is the Everything In Main defect.
+Generally, this is accompanied by the **BOD** (Bad Object Design) defect.
 These are closely related, and both stem from a failure to grasp OO design, and a failure to allocate responsibility through the class structure.
 Instead of doing some kind of class responsibility assignments, a massive method was written to do all the work.
 Often this method is public static void main( string[] args ).

 The Everything In Main defect occurs depressingly often.
-There are several good reasons why :strong:`EIM`  programs are defective.  :emphasis:`Adaptability and Reusability`: the public main method is the operating system's interface to our application, and is quite hard to repackage and reuse.  :emphasis:`Testability`.
-It's also very difficult to construct a meaningful unit test for an :strong:`EIM`  program.  :emphasis:`Maintainability`.
-Making simple, controlled changes can be hard:  an :strong:`EIM`  program is often a house of cards.
-Plus, :emphasis:`auditability`  and :emphasis:`understandability`  suffer.
+There are several good reasons why **EIM**  programs are defective.  *Adaptability and Reusability*: the public main method is the operating system's interface to our application, and is quite hard to repackage and reuse.  *Testability*.
+It's also very difficult to construct a meaningful unit test for an **EIM**  program.  *Maintainability*.
+Making simple, controlled changes can be hard:  an **EIM**  program is often a house of cards.
+Plus, *auditability*  and *understandability*  suffer.